ergoplatform/ergodocs/docs/dev/protocol/scaling.md

   - Sigma Protocols
 ---

-# Expanding Ergo's Blockchain Technology
+# Enhancing Ergo's Blockchain Technology

-Building a scalable blockchain infrastructure is no small feat.
-Ergo, backed by a decade's worth of [research](documents.md), meticulous testing, and continuous development, has proven up to the challenge.
-This document will guide you through Ergo's advanced scalability features
+Creating a scalable blockchain infrastructure is a complex task.
+Ergo, fortified by a decade of [research](documents.md), rigorous testing, and ongoing development, has risen to the challenge.
+This guide will walk you through Ergo's sophisticated scalability features.

-Three primary factors are integral to blockchain scalability:
+Blockchain scalability is primarily influenced by three factors:

-- **Cryptoeconomic incentive model**: This framework ensures that miners are appropriately rewarded for the various costs that come with scaling a blockchain, which can include an increase in state-related costs.
+- **Cryptoeconomic incentive model**: This model ensures that miners receive suitable rewards for the various costs associated with scaling a blockchain, which may include an increase in state-related costs.
-- **Consensus model**: Depending on the chosen model, certain scalability solutions may or may not be feasible.
-For instance, the Proof of Stake consensus model does not support Non-interactive Proofs of Proof-of-Work (NiPoPoWs).
+- **Consensus model**: The chosen model can determine the feasibility of certain scalability solutions.
+For example, the Proof of Stake consensus model does not support Non-interactive Proofs of Proof-of-Work (NiPoPoWs).
-- **Accounting model**: This refers to how transactions and operations are managed within the blockchain.
-While Bitcoin employs the UTXO Model, Ethereum operates on the Account Model.
+- **Accounting model**: This pertains to the management of transactions and operations within the blockchain.
+Bitcoin uses the UTXO Model, while Ethereum uses the Account Model.

-These aspects underpin Ergo's innovative approach to scalability, distinguishing it from other blockchain technologies.
-Unlike Ethereum's Account model which handles storage changes and validity checks on-chain during code execution, Ergo's [eUTXO](eutxo.md) adopts a different strategy: transactions are created off-chain and validation checks are performed on-chain.
+Ergo's innovative approach to scalability, underpinned by these aspects, sets it apart from other blockchain technologies.
+Unlike Ethereum's Account model, which manages storage changes and validity checks on-chain during code execution, Ergo's [eUTXO](eutxo.md) employs a unique strategy: transactions are created off-chain, and validation checks are conducted on-chain.

-This system minimizes the operational demand on each node in the network, thereby improving overall efficiency.
-With the transaction graph's immutability, we can further optimize this process to enhance the number of transactions processed per second.
-Moreover, the incorporation of light-verifying nodes augments both the scalability and accessibility of the network.
+This approach reduces the operational load on each network node, thereby enhancing overall efficiency.
+The immutability of the transaction graph allows for further optimization of this process, increasing the number of transactions processed per second.
+Additionally, the use of light-verifying nodes boosts both the scalability and accessibility of the network.

-For a deeper understanding of Ergo's scalability, explore each layer's role in this process:
+To gain a comprehensive understanding of Ergo's scalability, delve into the role of each layer in this process:

 - [Layer 0](layer0.md): The *Network* or *Peer-to-Peer* Layer
 - [Layer 1](layer1.md): The Core Blockchain Layer
 - [Layer 2](layer2.md): The Off-chain Layer

-Each layer works synergistically to bolster Ergo's scalability, making it a versatile and powerful choice for developers and users alike.
-This cooperative model allows Ergo to offer robust, scalable solutions ready to meet the demands of global expansion.
+These layers work in harmony to enhance Ergo's scalability, making it a flexible and potent choice for both developers and users.
+This collaborative model enables Ergo to provide robust, scalable solutions that are prepared to meet the challenges of global expansion.